Trees are a source of beauty and inspiration for many, but what exactly is their role in helping support our ecosystems?

 Sierra Club is an international non-profit organization whose mission is to explore, enjoy, and protect the planet.

 They strive to create positive change in our environment and society.
 They do so by encouraging people to take action against climate change and pollution.
 They also provide information about conservation issues.

 The World Wildlife Fund is dedicated to conserving the diversity of life on Earth.

 Its mission is to stop the degradation of ecosystems and ensure a future for wildlife and plants.
 They achieve this by protecting endangered species, reducing human environmental impacts, and promoting sustainable management practices.

 Trees clean the air we breathe, reduce flooding, prevent soil erosion, and provide us with food.
 In addition, they improve our mental health and protect wildlife.

-Every time you swipe your card, we’ll plant a tree on your behalf to help tackle deforestation and its associated environmental effects.
+Every time you swipe your card, we’ll plant a tree to help tackle deforestation and its associated environmental effects.

 The best part?
-You’ll even get extra cashback rewards once you get down to carbon neutral.
+You’ll even get extra cashback rewards once you get down to carbon zero.